makdoom/Mpad-Text-Editor/README.md

 # Mpad-Text-Editor
 Text Editor using tkinter module from python.
-In order to install the Editor run the Mpad setup.exe file.
+In order to install the Editor right click on mpadsetup.exe file and click on run as administrator and install it.

 ## Features